jackfoxy/urQL/docs/11-merge.md

+(currently supported in urQL parser, likely to be revised, may or may not be implemented in Obelisk)

 # MERGE

 `MERGE` is a statement that conditionally performs `INSERT`, `UPDATE`, or `DELETE` operations.
 It modifies the content of the `<target-table>`, merging data from the `<source-table>` and static `<common-table-expression>` sources.